KebMM/PythonAutoFramework/README.md

 For additional information about PyTest please visit ...
 ## UI Automation
 UI automation in this framework uses Selenium WebDriver to interact with web pages.
 The 'uiAutomation/' directory contains pre-built methods for common UI operations in the 'commonUISteps.py' file.
+You can edit and add to this file to create custom methods for further testing.
+UI can be tested in either BDD or TDD using any testing library you wish to.
+For our examples we have primarily used Behave for BDD and PyTest for TDD, as seen above.

 ### Testing UI with Behave
 - Follow the steps outlined in the BDD Testing with Behave section.